Whether your horses are located at home or on an agistment property you must plan and prepare for their safety.

-Ensure your property has a Property Identification Code (PIC) registered with the Department of Primary Industries (DPI) that indicates horses are there.
+Ensure your property has a Property Identification Code (PIC) registered with the Department of Environment, Land, Water and Planning (DELWP) that indicates horses are there.

 You may wish to move your horse to a property that is not in a high-risk area on days of Severe, Extreme or Code-Red.
 The National Equine Database can bring together individuals and communities throughout Australia which can assist in the relocation of horses and smaller companion animals to a safer place before extreme weather or events impact.

 Move your horses to a safer location before fire threatens your property.
 Once a fire has started, it is unlikely you will be able to safely move your horses to another location.
 Bushfires can travel quickly and roads will be dangerous, or possibly closed.